nmswainston/litchfield-perk/README.md

 2. Export it from `src/components/sections/index.js`
 3. Import and use it in `src/app/LitchfieldPerkApp.jsx`

+### Editing Menu Items

+- Update categories and items in `src/data/menu.js` (`menuCategories`, `menuItems`).
+- No JSX changes required; the `MenuSection` reads from this data source.

+### Instagram Integration

+- The Instagram section uses a SnapWidget embed.
+Replace the placeholder in `src/components/widgets/InstagramWidget.jsx` with your SnapWidget embed code.
+- See `SNAPWIDGET_INTEGRATION.md` for step‑by‑step instructions.

 ### Modifying the Header

 The scroll header behavior can be customized in `src/components/layout/ScrollHeader.jsx`: